n0t0/py-regiment/exercises/Lists_Problems.md

 An operation like _only_upper_ is called a filter because it selects some of the elements and filters out the others.

-Most common list operations can be expressed as a combination of map, filter and reduce.
+Most common list operations can be expressed as a combination of **map**, **filter** and **reduce**.
 Because these operations are so common, Python provides language features to support them, including the built-in function map and an operator called a “list comprehension.”

 ### Exercise 3
 Write a function that takes a list of numbers and returns the cumulative sum; that is, a new list where the **ith** element is the sum of the first **i+1** elements from the original list.
 For example, the cumulative sum of [1, 2, 3] is [1, 3, 6].